-- Design intricacy - "[The inner wrist] can be problematic for detailed designs because of the wrinkles from bending your wrist," says Nick.
+- Design intricacy: "[The inner wrist] can be problematic for detailed designs because of the wrinkles from bending your wrist," says Nick.
 A simple design may be more realistic for this area.

-- Length of an appointment - Depending on the detail you want, it might be necessary to break your tattoo up into two separate appointments.
+- Length of an appointment: Depending on the detail you want, it might be necessary to break your tattoo up into two separate appointments.
 "Skin can be damaged if an artist works in a concentrated area for too long," says Karabudak.
 "Additionally, swelling can inhibit the skin's ability to retain ink."

-- Artist style - There are as many tattoo styles as there are artists, so make sure to do your research thoroughly before calling up to make an appointment.
+- Artist style: There are as many tattoo styles as artists, so make sure to do your research thoroughly before calling up to make an appointment.
 Karabudak says the collaboration with a client is part of the fun to create a one-of-a-kind design.
 "Part of the beauty of this industry is that everyone is still an artist at the end of the day.
 Many have their own style that they can incorporate into your design to collaborate and create a truly unique result."

 "Don't wear a tight bracelet before a wrist tattoo," advises Nick.
 "It can make indentations in the skin, and the stencil won't lay flat."

 Unfortunately, there's no easy answer to this question.
 Pricing will vary depending on the design of the tattoo, the artist, and geographic location.
 A newer artist in an area with a low cost-of-living might charge $80-$100 for small work, suggests Nick.
 Karabudak says her studio's minimum is $300 for a wrist piece.
 Expect to spend at least $100 for a quality piece of work (not including an artist's tip).